CaioRig/portfolio/projects/in-development/back-end/Pkm Go/README.md

 Projeto back-end que cadastra as informações de pokemons do jogo Pokemon Go em um banco de dados e as torna disponíveis para consumo

+Back-end project that registers the information of Pokemon from the Pokemon Go game into a database and makes them available for consumption

 ### Desenvolvedor:
 - Caio Sala Rigotto